- Project typeWater and sewer upgrade

-Marshbank Construction is replacing water and sewer systems—both more than five decades old—to increase their capacities to serve Kirkland’s growing population and to reduce the systems’ needs for maintenance.
+Earlier this year, Marshbank Construction replaced 108th Avenue Northeast’s water and sewer systems—both more than five decades old—to increase their capacities to serve Kirkland’s growing population and to reduce the systems’ needs for maintenance.

-That need is most urgent in the sewer line, which runs from Northeast 68th Street to Northeast 53rd Street.
-Settling soil has created a sag in the sewer line, allowing sewage to accumulate there and requiring maintenance crews to periodically flush the line.
+That need was most urgent in the sewer line, which runs from Northeast 68th Street to Northeast 53rd Street.
+Settling soil had created a sag in the sewer line, allowing sewage to accumulate there and requiring maintenance crews to periodically flush the line.